bullhorn/rest-api-docs/source/includes/entityref/_employeepay.md

         <tr class="even">
             <td>id</td>
             <td>Integer</td>
             <td>The Payroll Provider’s identifier for the employee’s payment.
 This would be separate from Check ID or Check Number.
-This is required to update the Paycheck UI for your client.</td>
+This is a required field.</td>
             <td>X</td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>amount</td>
             <td>BigDecimal</td>
             <td>The paid dollar amount associated with the earnings.
-This is required to update the Paycheck UI for your client.</td>
+This is a required field.</td>
             <td>X</td>
             <td></td>
         </tr>